Yash-Vekaria/genai-assistants/README.md

   Contains a classification of tracker domains from the Disconnect Tracking Protection List.
 It assigns categories (e.g., Analytics, Advertising, Social) to domains observed in network flows.

 - **`ddg.json`**
   Maps a domain to its parent organization entity based on DuckDuckGo’s tracker radar.
 This file is generated automatically by running `generate_entity_domain_mapping.py`.
+The file we generated on our end was too big for GitHub.
+However, it can be accessed at [https://doi.org/10.5281/zenodo.15530229](https://doi.org/10.5281/zenodo.15530229).

 ###  Directories